dolcezza-ua/WebService_testing/Web_Services_1.md

 ## Conclusion :

-Responses contain an empty "mobile" section.
+- Responses contain empty "mobile" section.

-**WS_2 web service does not work correctly.**
+* Information from the "mobile" section is contained in the WS_2 web service.
+In response to a direct Request `ws2` to this web service, this information is not displayed.

+* **This means that the WS_2 web service does not work correctly and does not give correct response (when sending a request to it, using the POST method, to the EndPoint "users_team" ).**